MuthukumarKmart/Automationpractice/README.md

 # Automationpractice
-Project space for Automation Code from Kmart
+Project repository for automation build for Kmart and Target using UiPath, Power Automate and Assistedge RPA tools.